shrimantasatpati/GroundingDINO_Object_Counter/README.md

 Grounding DINO can detect **arbitrary objects** with human inputs such as category names or referring expressions.
 The key solution of open-set object detection is introducing language to a closed-set detector DINO. for open-set concept generalization.
 If you want to learn more visit official GitHub [repository](https://github.com/IDEA-Research/GroundingDINO) and read the [paper](https://arxiv.org/abs/2303.05499).

 ![grounding dino figure](https://media.roboflow.com/notebooks/examples/grounding-dino-figure.png)

+### Contributing

+Contributions to the GroundingDINO Object Counter are welcome!
+If you'd like to contribute to the project, please follow these steps:

+1. Fork the repository to your own GitHub account.

+2. Create a new branch for your feature or bug fix.

+3. Make your changes and ensure that the code passes all tests.

+4. Create a pull request to the main repository, explaining your changes and improvements.

+5. Your pull request will be reviewed, and if approved, it will be merged into the main codebase.

+### License

+This project is licensed under the MIT License.

+---

+For more information on how to use, configure, and extend the GroundingDINO Object Counter, please refer to the GroundingDINO paper and Roboflow notebooks or contact the project maintainer.

+Happy coding with GroundingDINO_Object_Counter! 🚀